Hägglunds Arena

 Hägglunds Arena (formerly Swedbank Arena and Fjällräven Center) is an indoor sporting arena located in Örnsköldsvik, Sweden.
-The capacity of the arena is 7,115 for ice hockey games and 9,800 for concerts, and the arena was opened on 26 August 2006.
+The capacity of the arena is 7,265 for ice hockey games and 9,800 for concerts.
+The arena was opened on 26 August 2006.

 History

 Ground was broken for the arena on 14 September 2004.
 The arena is located in downtown Örnsköldsvik, by the harbor, and is surrounded by water on three sides.
 It contains three spectator levels: one suite level, and two general seating levels.
 Other features include a restaurant and six bars.
 The atrium features a light display called Active Light Field, which makes the atrium change colors.

+A number of small capacity reductions were made between 2008 and 2015, including expanding the restaurant area and later also building a VIP bar on parts of the standing area, which lowered the original maximum capacity for ice hockey from 7,600 to at least 7,049 spectators.
+In October 2021, however, a new extended standing section was inaugurated, raising the capacity again to 7,115 spectators.

 In November 2009, it was announced that Fjällräven acquired the naming rights, and from January 1, 2010 until August 31, 2021 the arena was called Fjällräven Center.
 The naming rights were then purchased by BAE Systems Hägglunds and the Swedish Bosch Rexroth subsidiary, who renamed the venue to Hägglunds Arena for a period of five or ten years, starting September 1, 2021.